kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 SAVITHA RAGHUNATHAN: The 1.22 release is the largest release to date.
 We have 56 enhancements if I'm not wrong, and we have a good amount of features that's graduated as stable.
 You can now say that Kubernetes as a project has become more mature because you see new features coming in.
 At the same time, you see the features that weren't used getting deprecated-- we have like three deprecations in this release.

-Aside from that fact, we also have a big team that's supporting one of the longest release.
+Aside from that fact, we also have a big team that's supporting one of the longest releases.
 This is the first official release cycle after the cadence KEP got approved.
 Officially, we are at four months, even though 1.19 was six months, and 1.21 was like 3 and 1/2 months, I think, this is the first one after the official KEP approval.

 **CRAIG BOX: What changes did you make to the process knowing that you had that extra month?**

 SAVITHA RAGHUNATHAN: One of the things the community had asked for is more time for development.
 We tried to incorporate that in the release schedule.
 We had about six weeks between the enhancements freeze and the code freeze.
 That's one.

-It might not be visible to everyone, but one of the things that I want to make sure was that the health of the team-- since it was a long, long release, we had time to plan out, and not have everyone work during the weekends or during their evenings or time off.
+It might not be visible to everyone, but one of the things that I wanted to make sure of was the health of the team-- since it was a long, long release, we had time to plan out, and not have everyone work during the weekends or during their evenings or time off.
 That actually helped everyone keep their sanity, and also in making good progress and delivering good results at the end of the release.
 That's one of the process improvements that I'd call out.

-We got better by making a post during the dexception request process.
+We got better by making a post during the exception request process.
 Everyone works around the world.
 People from the UK start a little earlier than the people in the US East Coast.
 The West Coast starts three hours later than the East Coast.
 We used to make a post every Friday evening saying "hey, we actually received this many requests.
 We have addressed a number of them.
 We are waiting on a couple, or whatever.
 All the release team members are done for the day.
 We will see you around on Monday.
 Have a good weekend."
 Something like that.

 We set the expectations from the community as well.
 We understand things are really important and urgent, but we are done.
 This gave everyone their time back.
 They don't have to worry over the weekend thinking like, hey, what's happening?
 What's happening in the release?
 They could spend time with their family, or they could do whatever they want to do, like go on a hike, or just sit and watch TV.

 There have been weekends that I just did that.
-I just binge watched series.
+I just binge-watched a series.
 That's what I did.

 **CRAIG BOX: Any recommendations?**

 SAVITHA RAGHUNATHAN: I'm a big fan of Marvel, so I have watched the new [Loki](https://en.wikipedia.org/wiki/Loki_(TV_series)), which I really love.
-Loki is one of my favorite characters in Marvel.
+Loki is one of my favourite characters in Marvel.
 And I also liked [WandaVision](https://en.wikipedia.org/wiki/WandaVision).
 That was good, too.

 **CRAIG BOX: I've not seen Loki yet, but I've heard it described as the best series of Doctor Who in the last few years.**

 SAVITHA RAGHUNATHAN: Really?

-**CRAIG BOX: There must be an element of time traveling in there if that's how people are describing it.**
+**CRAIG BOX: There must be an element of time-travelling in there if that's how people are describing it.**

 SAVITHA RAGHUNATHAN: You should really go and watch it whenever you have time.
-It's reallyamazing.
+It's really amazing.
 I might go back and watch it again because I might have missed bits and pieces.
-That always happens in Marvel movies and the episodes, that you need to watch them a couple of times to catch, "oh, this is how it's relating.
-Oh, this is how it probably related to something else".
+That always happens in Marvel movies and the episodes; you need to watch them a couple of times to catch, "oh, this is how they relate".

 **CRAIG BOX: Yes, the mark of good media that you want to immediately go back and watch it again once you've seen it.**

 **Let's look now at some of the new features in Kubernetes 1.22.
 A couple of things that have graduated to general availability-- server-side apply, external credential providers, a couple of new security features-- the replacement for pod security policy has been announced, and seccomp is now available by default.**

-**Do you have any favorite features in 1.22 that you'd like to discuss?**
+**Do you have any favourite features in 1.22 that you'd like to discuss?**

 SAVITHA RAGHUNATHAN: I have a lot of them.
-All my favorite features are related to security.
-OK, one of them is not security, but a major theme of my favorite KEPs is security.
+All my favourite features are related to security.
+OK, one of them is not security, but a major theme of my favourite KEPs is security.
 I'll start with the [default seccomp](https://github.com/kubernetes/enhancements/issues/2413).
 I think it will help make clusters secure by default, and may assist in preventing more vulnerabilities, which means less headaches for the cluster administrators.

 This is close to my heart because the base of the MathWorks platform is provisioning Kubernetes clusters.
-Knowing that they are secure by default will definitely provide me some good sleep.
+Knowing that they are secure by default will definitely provide me with some good sleep.
 And also, I'm paranoid about security most of the time.
 I'm super interested in making everything secure.
-It might get in the way of making the users of the platform angry because it's not usable in whatsoever way.
+It might get in the way of making the users of the platform angry because it's not usable in any way.

 My next one is [rootless Kubelet](https://github.com/kubernetes/enhancements/issues/2033).
 That feature's going to enable the cluster admin, the platform developers to deploy Kubernetes components to run in a user namespace.
 And I think that is also a great addition.